1. Collection of Personal Information

 (b) Collection of the personal information is necessary for or directly related to that purpose; and

 (c) Explicit permission has been given by the person whose personal information is being collected.

-All personal information that the Council is legislatively required or permitted to collect will be collected in a fair and lawful manner.
+1.3 All personal information that is collected by Council will be collected in a fair and lawful manner.

-The Council will take reasonable steps to inform person whose personal information it collects:
+1.4 The Council will take reasonable steps to inform the person whose personal information it collects: